rainyear/Blitz-featured/README.md

     ))
 );</pre>

-As shown above, `BLOCK` aka `BEGIN` statement in Blitz actually iterates an Array's elements and assigns them into the template, but to achieve this situation you'll have to format the input var into a nested array, that might be much clear for complex inputs, but also looks horrible if we just wana to render a simple list like `'name' => array('Dude', 'Donny', 'Doggy')`, so i mix this little feature into the original Blitz projects
+As shown above, `BLOCK` aka `BEGIN` statement in Blitz actually iterates an Array's elements and assigns them into the template, but to achieve this situation you'll have to format the input var into a nested array, that might be much clear for complex inputs, but also looks horrible if we just wana to render a simple list like `'name' => array('Dude', 'Donny', 'Doggy')`, so i mix this little feature into the original Blitz projects.